Kingxukai/linux/Documentation/driver-api/driver-model/bus.rst

 	    `-- e100

-Each device that is discovered on a bus of that type gets a symlink in the bus's devices directory to the device's directory in the physical hierarchy::
+Each device that is discovered on a bus of that type gets a symlink in the bus's devices directory to the woke device's directory in the woke physical hierarchy::

 	/sys/bus/pci/